cooperwhitley/teacheasy/README.md

 # Teach-App
 A web app for teachers and students to coordinate classes and assignments.
-It allows a teacher to schedule classes and create assignments, so that students can then plan attendance to classes and view their assignments.
+Allows full management of class scheduling, assignments, and more.

+### Group Members:
+#### Cooper Whitley - Dev Ops Engineer
+#### Noah Mendoza - Front End Engineer
+#### Carlos Prieto - Back End Engineer

+### Technologies Used

+- Django
+- AWS
+- Python
+- CSS
+- HTML5
+- Postgres
-# User Stories
+### User Stories

  As a user, I want the ability to:
 - create an account as either a teacher or a student
 - log in to my own account
+- teacher users:
-- (teacher user) create a class
+    -  create a class
-- (teacher user) specify a number of students that can attend a class
+    -  specify a number of students that can attend a class
-- (teacher user) schedule a time for a class
+    -  schedule a time for a class
-- (teacher user) view class attendance list
+    -  view class attendance list
-- (teacher user) view class assignments in chronological order
+    -  view class assignments in chronological order
-- (teacher user) view created classes in chronological order
+    -  view created classes in chronological order
+    - view and grade assignment submissions
+- student users:
-- (student user) view available classes in chronological order
+    - view available classes in chronological order
-- (student user) view availability of class slots
+    - view availability of class slots
-- (student user) join a class with availability
+    - join a class with availability
-- (student user) view classes I have joined
+    - view classes I have joined
-- (student user) view assignments for classes I have joined.
+    - view assignments for classes I have joined.
+    - view class schedule
+    - upload submissions for assignments

-# Wireframes
+### Wireframes

 <img src="https://i.imgur.com/cf4BejN.png">
 <img src="https://i.imgur.com/ahXGaxL.png">